North Texas Dog Trainers.

 beat on them..

-advanced everyday..But skipping a day or two will
+advanced everyday..But skipping a day or two will let the

-ethics..You must let the pup tell you how much they
+must let the pup tell you how much they can take.
+If you

-can take.
-If you rush you will usually end up
+rush you will usually end up backtracking...Do not mistake

-work ( Good Ole Scruffy grabs all the bumpers with
+play grabs for real work ( Good Ole Scruffy grabs all the

-work with the same excitement as you do,when you
+as you you do,when you do,when you

-and talk to him like a friend as you walk...KEEP IT
+him and talk to him like a friend as you walk...KEEP IT

 UPBEAT..